yesthisischris/prospectivity-heatmap/README.md

    pip install -e .
     ```

-    Alternatively, you can use `uv` or devcontainer as described below.
+    Alternatively, you can use `uv` as described below.

 2. Place your `BedrockP.gpkg` file into `data/raw/` and adjust `config.yaml`
    as needed to select different rock types or H3 resolutions.